lstefano71/DyalogHmonClient/memory-bank/activeContext.md

 - Unit and integration tests for core logic and orchestrator API.

 ## Recent Changes
+- Feature Brief #4: Configurable, per-command timeouts implemented in HmonOrchestrator and archived; documentation and todo list updated.
 - Feature Brief #2: Typed, specific exceptions for error handling implemented and documented.
 - docs/improvements/todo.md updated to mark Feature Brief #2 as complete.
 - Memory bank and TODOs reviewed and updated.